ing-bank/ingenious-doc/docs/additionalfeatures.md

     ## Store Epoch Timestamp In Variable

-    This action allows you to store the current epoch timestamp (seconds since 1 January 1970 UTC) into a runtime variable for use in your test case.
+    This action allows you to store the current epoch timestamp (seconds since 1 January 1970 UTC) in a runtime variable for use in your test case.

     **When to use**